 Personal injuries generally center around who or what caused the incident.
 If another party caused the event, injuries, and financial losses, they might support a personal injury case.

 These are a type of civil case that allows victims to recover compensation and hold the at-fault individual or group accountable.
-A member of our legal team can help you learn if your injury qualifies as a personal injury and if it supports an insurance claim or lawsuit.
+A member of our legal team at Morris Bart in Birmingham can help you learn if your injury qualifies as a personal injury and if it supports an insurance claim or lawsuit.

 Common Types of Personal Injury Accidents